darrylwest/saguaro-logger/README.md

 ### A simple logger that writes to NSLog:

+_Note: NSLog is buggy, and should not be use it for production builds..._

 ```
 let log = SALogger( category: "MyNSCat", level: .Info, appenders: [ NSLogAppender() ])